They are the elite.

 U.S. President John F. Kennedy stirred hearts when he called upon America to embrace its words of appreciation to our veterans.
 The American leader urged, “As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.”

+It is why war comes.
+To observe it is one’s choosing.
 To seek peace is one’s mandate.

 In either case, the uniformed soldier is the one held most accountable.